MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 Both forms of the algorithm remove the second duplicate of a consecutive pair of equal elements.

-The operation of the algorithm is stable so that the relative order of the undeleted elements is not changed.
+The operation of the algorithm is stable so that the relative order of the undeleted elements isn't changed.

 The range referenced must be valid; all pointers must be dereferenceable and within the sequence the last position is reachable from the first by incrementation.
-The number of elements in the sequence is not changed by the algorithm `unique` and the elements beyond the end of the modified sequence are dereferenceable but not specified.
+The number of elements in the sequence isn't changed by the algorithm `unique` and the elements beyond the end of the modified sequence are dereferenceable but not specified.

 The complexity is linear, requiring `(last - first) - 1` comparisons.

 List provides a more efficient member function "unique", which may perform better.

-These algorithms cannot be used on an associative container.
+These algorithms can't be used on an associative container.

 ### Example